Skip to Content

 Fry the slices until the inner ring of the bitter gourd turns golden brown and the outer ridged part of the slices still has a very slight tinge of green(probably between 7-10 minutes).

-As they fry move them about with a flat frying spoon and avoid frying the slice to a dark brown as this will, in turn, make them bitter again.
+As they fry, move them about with a flat frying spoon and avoid frying the slices to a dark brown as this will, in turn, make them bitter again.

 Transfer the fried slice to the paper towels to remove any excess oil.

-Add all the ingredients into a large bowl or platter, include the chilli flakes, combine and then season with salt and lime.
+Add all the ingredients into a large bowl or platter, including the chilli flakes, combine and then season with salt and lime.

 Make sure to taste and add more lime juice(gradually) to balance the taste of the salad.